Growlers Take Game One of Great Lakes East Championship Series

 - Growlers Take Game One of Great Lakes East Championship Series - Kalamazoo Growlers

-- Trey Wells Wins Northwoods League Hitter of the Night - Kalamazoo Growlers
+- Tanner Ware Wins Northwoods League Pitcher of the Night - Kalamazoo Growlers

+- Rox Host Great Plains Division Championship August 14th at 6:35 PM - St. Cloud Rox

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.